dherzog02/gcd-project/CodeBook.md

 The original data is available here: <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

-This data has already been through a number of transformations and calculations.
-Those calculations are described in detail in the "features_info.txt" and "README.txt" files located in the zip file.
+The experiment measured the accelerometer and gyroscope data from a Samsung Galaxy S II.
+The original observations were from thirty subjects performing six different tasks a number of times.
+The data was then summarized into 561 different features of the data.
+The data used as input to this script has already been through a number of transformations and calculations.
+Those calculations are described in detail in the "features_info.txt" and "README.txt" files located in the original zip file.

 #Contents